College for Professional Studies

 Thesis - Open Access

 Polyamory, or having multiple loving, sexual relationships concurrently without deception or betrayal, has had little scholarly attention.
 This paper uses interviews with 7 long term polyamorous couples to explore the nature of a commitment that is not defined by sexual exclusivity.
 The author describes the nature of the relationships that respondents are involved in, their conceptualization of the nature of commitment, the ways that they maintain their primary bond, and the benefits of polyamory as perceived by the participants.
 The common elements leading to a successful primary relationship were mutual appreciation, emotional closeness, caring, honesty, good communication, and flexibility.
 The respondents were oriented towards personal growth. iii

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Cook, Elaine, "Commitment in Polyamorous Relationships" (2005).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 888.